ethanwhite/nescent-sabbatical-proposal/proposal.md

 for synthetic projects.
 I propose to address these critical needs by addressing three major goals:

-**Goal 1: Incorporate evolutionary, phylogenetic, and taxonomic data into the Retriever**.
+**Goal 1: Incorporate evolutionary and taxonomic data into the Retriever**.
-I will add an array of evolutionary data to the Retriever including phylogenetic, taxonomic, and trait data as well as other useful data identified through interactions with individuals visiting or in residence at NESCent.
+I will add an array of evolutionary data to the Retriever including phylogenetic, taxonomic, trait, and other useful data identified through interactions with the NESCent community.
-Whenever possible this work will utilize existing informatics resources to avoid duplication of effort.
+This work will utilize existing informatics resources to avoid duplication of effort.

-**Goal 2: Automatically build synthetic datasets to facilitate interdisciplinary synthesis**.
+**Goal 2: Automatically build synthetic datasets**.
 Once clean, well formatted, data exists for individual datasets, the next major challenge is combining those datasets for analysis.
 I will add the ability to combine datasets for synthesis by adding core architecture to